Image

 Phase 2/3

-• There may be side effects from the treatment, but this will be monitored closely.
+• There might be risks of side effects from the treatments.

 Study details